dialogues-ai/grow-docs/docs/introduction/welcome.md

 Grow acts as a way to get your thoughts and activities recorded when they happen.
 It is designed to be minimally intrusive to your attention so you can make a post, then get on with your day.

-Hopefully, each post takes only 10 seconds to make-they don't have to be long, and I'll show you some [examples](../setup/create-post).
+Ideally, each post takes only 10 seconds to make-they don't have to be long, and I'll show you some [examples](../setup/create-post).

 The idea is: With just 5 posts a day, you'll have spent less than a minute with the app.
 But, in just that time, by the end of the week, you'll have 30+ entries stating what you were up to throughout the week, and stats available about how your time is allocated between different people, places, and things.